-Schneider has appeared in many films and TV series such as the miniseries 10.5.
-He had a recurring role on Dr. Quinn, Medicine Woman and guest-starred on such shows as Diagnosis Murder, Touched by an Angel, JAG and Walker, Texas Ranger.
-He also appeared in the off-Broadway play The Civil War as a Confederate soldier.
+Schneider has appeared in many films and TV series, including five guest spots on Hee Haw and the mini-series 10.5.
+He had a recurring role on Dr. Quinn, Medicine Woman and made guest appearances on such shows as Diagnosis: Murder, Touched ny an Angel, JAG and Walker, Texas Ranger.
+He appeared in the national tour of the musical The Civil War, playing a Confederate soldier.

 In 2009, Schneider made an appearance on CSI in an episode titled “Kill Me If You Can”.
 He appeared in the first season of The Secret Life of the American Teenager, in which his real-life son Chasen Schneider had a recurring role.
 During the summer of 2008 and early 2009, John portrayed “Marshall Bowman”.
 He declined to continue through the second season and his character was killed off.

 In 2010, Schneider appeared in the series Leverage as a corrupt music executive in the season three episode “The Studio Job”, and in several episodes of Desperate Housewives as a retired military man and father of Keith Watson (Brian Austin Green), the love interest of Bree Van de Kamp.
 In May 2013, he began the role of Jim Cryer on the The Haves and the Have Nots.

 In 2011, he starred in the film Doonby, as a drifter who comes into a small town and makes it better.
 However, a menacing force stalks him.”It’s It’s a Wonderful Life without the wonderful part,” Schneider explains. “‘Reach down into the throat of It’s a Wonderful Life, pull it inside out and make a movie out of it.”
 He returned to the role of Bo Duke in a commercial for Autotrader.com in 2014.
 Tom Wopat returned as Luke Duke.